 Every business today is a technology business.
 As a result, tech workers are in high demand and have lots of job options.
-Learn tips to keep your top talent.
+How can you keep hold of your top talent?

 Workplace disruption caused by the COVID-19 pandemic has especially affected the technology industry, greatly expanding the talent field from local communities and regions to the world.
 That means tech talent is in the driver’s seat when it comes to choosing which companies they want to work with based on pay and perks.

 “Europe’s low pay for startup jobs compared to the U.S. is putting it at a disadvantage in the battle for talent,” explains a PitchBook article.
 One of the biggest attractions for tech workers is stock options, which are largely inconsistent in Europe, hampered by fragmented rules, the article adds.

 Because digital skills are in demand across industries and locations today, tech workers have myriad job options and are taking advantage of them.
 ZDNet reported that only 29% of tech workers in the UK planned to stay at their current company for a year.